HINDRANCES TO PRAYER

 revivals in order that the membership may be increased, in order

-the community, in order that the church treasury may be filled, in
+in the community, in order that the church treasury may be

-order that a good report may be made at the presbytery or
+filled, in order that a good report may be made at the

-conference or association.
-For such low purposes as these,
+presbytery or conference or association.
+For such low purposes

-churches and ministers oftentimes are praying for a revival, and
+as these, churches and ministers oftentimes are praying for a

-oftentimes too God does not answer the prayer.
-Why should we pray
+revival, and oftentimes too God does not answer the prayer.
+Why

-for a revival?
-For the glory of God, because we cannot endure it
+should we pray for a revival?
+For the glory of God, because we

-that God should continue to be dishonored by the worldliness of
+cannot endure it that God should continue to be dishonored by

 Many a prayer for the Holy Spirit is a purely selfish prayer.
 It